sanguino/todo-app/presentation/slides.md

    mongodata:

 ```
 > the problem with depends_on is that the container could be running, but the service not.
-So when mongo container is running, tha api and auth containers runs and fails conecting to mongo because the service is not running.
+So when mongo container is running, the api and auth containers will run and fail conecting to mongo because the service is not running.

 ---